Who We Are

-Nautilus Sanctuary is a non-profit center for research, practice, and training in psychedelic-assisted psychotherapy in New York City, founded by a collective of psychiatrists and psychologists currently working on MAPS’ Phase III research on the efficacy and safety of MDMA-assisted therapy to treat PTSD.
+Nautilus Sanctuary is a non-profit center for research, practice and training in psychedelic-assisted therapy in New York City, founded by a collective of psychiatrists and psychologists currently working on MAPS’ Phase III research on the efficacy and safety of MDMA-assisted therapy to treat PTSD.

 Alex Belser, PhD

 Dr Phil Lister trained in adult and child psychiatry at Weill Cornell's Payne Whitney Clinic, overlapping with training in adult and child psychoanalysis at Columbia University Center for Psychoanalytic Training and Research.
 Since then he has been in private practice seeing children, adolescents, adults, and couples.
 Over time, he became interested in working with families and individuals coping with bereavement, with traumatic experiences in the medical system, and with trauma more broadly defined.
 He studied and incorporated EMDR and Somatic Experiencing into his practice.

 Most recently he learned about and trained in psychedelic psychiatry as an extraordinary, powerful model for helping individuals heal from trauma and, more broadly, to grow into a fuller occupancy of our precious lives.

 Emily Horowitz, PsyD

 Dr Emily Horowitz is a clinical psychologist employed at the New York Veterans Affairs Medical Center, as well as in her private psychotherapy and sound healing practices.
 She is also a sub-investigator/study therapist for the MAPS Phase III Clinical Trial of MDMA-supported psychotherapy for the treatment of PTSD.

 She specializes in the treatment of depression, anxiety, PTSD, substance abuse disorders, and the integration of psychedelic and other non-ordinary-states of consciousness experiences.